eqNj/eqN-PD2-Filter/README.md

 Added a new "Potionless" filter version to the launcher, "eqN-Potionless", which functions identically to "eqN-All-In-One" except it hides Super Potions after character level 75.
 (Intended for characters who do not need them.)

+Added a new "Specialized LLD" filter version to the launcher, "eqN-Specialized-LLD", which functions identically to "eqN-All-In-One" except it hides Super Potions after character level 75 on Medium or higher strictness.
+This filter level also adds details about ideal character levels to craft with to LLD crafting bases.

 Added detailed descriptions and drop notifications/aesthetics for all of the new 'recipe' items in Season 5: Larzuk's Puzzlepiece, Lilith's Mirror, and Vial of Lightsong.

 Added mention of all of the new runewords in Season 5 to applicable bases, including both the new D2:R and PD2 exclusive runewords.
 Made sure all relevant item bases for use with these runewords will always show on drop, relative to their usefulness as you progress.